grpc/proposal/README.md

 ## Updating proposals

-Sometimes small changes are needed to approved proposals.
+Sometimes changes are needed to approved proposals.
 Rather than create new proposals for such changes, it is often better to revise the existing one.

+For minor changes to a proposal (what qualifies as minor is left to the APPROVER), a PR may be approved and merged at the OWNER's and APPROVER's convenience.

+For any other changes, the original process's 10 day comment period must be observed.

 When updating a proposal, the PR description should be named as follows:

     $CategoryName## update: <description of change>

-If the update is minor (what qualifies as minor is left to the APPROVER), the PR may be approved and merged at the OWNER's and APPROVER's convenience.
-Otherwise, the original process's 10 day comment period must be observed.